speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ### Your Role On Your Turn
 Your abilities depend on where you are deployed during space combat.
 In a snubfighter, you control all aspects of your craft: movement and maneuvering, weapons, operation, and engines.
 In a larger craft, however, your abilities are dependent on your role in the ship.
 You may be a gunner, a pilot, or a support crew member.
 The amount of control you have varies accordingly.

-The “Movement and Position” section later in this chapter gives the rules for your move.
+The ï¿½Movement and Positionï¿½ section later in this chapter gives the rules for your move.

 #### Actions
 The actions available to you depend on where you are deployed at a given time.
 You might be firing a weapon, manipulating the engines, or interacting with a control panel.